compose-spec/compose-spec/build.md

 When the `platforms` attribute is omitted, Compose implementations MUST include the service's platform in the list of the default build target platforms.

+When the `platforms` attribute is defined, Compose implementations SHOULD require it includes the service's platform, otherwise users won't be able to run images they built.

 Compose implementations SHOULD report an error in the following cases:
 * when the list contains multiple platforms but the implementation is incapable of storing multi-platform images
 * when the list contains an unsupported platform